 FERTILIZER NEEDS: Heavy feeder.
 Use a starter solution for transplants.
 Sidedressing with nitrogen may lower yield and/or quality.
 Late-maturing varieties, however, may need some sidedressing at fruit set.

 Muskmelons and watermelons are warm-season crops requiring a long growing season of 80 to 100 days from seed to fruit.
-Most present varieties are not well suited to small gardens because of the space requirement.
+Most present varieties are not well suite in small gardens because of the space requirement.
 Newer bush varieties are available for use in small gardens.

 Male and female flowers are separated on the same plant.
 Bees must carry pollen from flower to flower to insure good fruit.
 Use insecticides late in the evening to avoid killing bees.